gusl/Sorcetta/README.md

 R: a+b
 J: a+b
 ```
 This tells to test whether `a+b` in R corresponds to `a+b` in Julia.
-If no PRE statement is specified, then `a` and `b` will take their full range of values.
+If no precondition (PRE statement) is specified, then `a` and `b` will take their full range of values.
 The full range of values is specified under the "Inputs" header at the bottom of the .Rjl file.

 ```